 It’s no surprise, then, that many people turn to nootropics for an added brain boost.
-Also called “smart drugs”, nootropics are used to improve mental performance and have gained popularity in today’s society, where increased brain function can give us a distinct advantage.
+Also called “smart drugs”, nootropics are used to improve mental performance, helping us stay focused and achieve more.

 The word nootropic is from the Greek words “nous” which means mind, and “bend” which means turn.
 Nootropics simply means “mind bending”.
 While they don’t actually “bend” the mind, nootropics do influence the brain and how it performs.

 Nootropics is a broad term used to describe substances that improve mental performance through increased creativity, motivation, learning, and attention.
-They were first invented in the 1970’s and their popularity has grown exponentially since that time.
+They were first invented in the 1970’s and their popularity has grown exponentially since.

-3. Improve communication.
+- Improve communication.
+Nootropics increase the amount of neurotransmitters in the brain.
 Neurotransmitters are tiny chemicals that brain cells use to send messages to one another.
-Nootropics are thought to increase the amount of neurotransmitters in the brain.
-This improves communication between cells and the ability for the brain to send messages.
-It also helps to strengthen connections between cells in the brain, which makes it easier for messages to travel along important pathways.
+Nootropics, therefore, strengthen connections between cells in the brain, which makes it easier for messages to travel along important neural pathways.

 There are many different types of nootropics, ranging from natural substances to prescription medications.
-Some natural nootropics are actually quite common and can likely be purchased at your local health food store.
+Some plant-based nootropics are quite common and can likely be purchased at your local health food store.

-Examples of common, natural nootropics include ginseng, L-Theanine, Rhodiola Rosea, and Bacopa Monnieri, among many others.
+Common examples of natural nootropics include ginseng, L-Theanine, Rhodiola Rosea, and Bacopa Monnieri.

-- Ginseng is an herb that is thought to improve brain function and decrease mental stress, among many other health benefits.
-It can be eaten as a root and is also sold in powder, pill, and oil forms.
+- Ginseng is an herb that improves brain function and decreases mental stress.
+You can eat it as a root or purchase it in powder, pill, and oil forms.

 - L-Theanine is an amino acid found in black, green, and white tea leaves.
-It is thought to increase creativity and decrease psychological stress.
+It boosts creativity and decreases psychological stress.
 Try it in its natural form by drinking black, green, or white tea.
-It can also be purchased as a supplement in powder and pill forms.
+You can also purchase it as a supplement in powder and pill forms.

-- Rhodiola Rosea is an herb that grows in cold, mountainous areas, and is believed to decrease mental fatigue and decrease psychological stress.
-Rhodiola Rosea can be consumed as a tea or in pill and powder forms.
+- Rhodiola Rosea is an herb that grows in cold, mountainous areas that reduces mental fatigue and lowers psychological stress.
+You can consume Rhodiola Rosea as a tea or in pill and powder forms.

-- Bacopa Monnieri, also known as brahmi, is an herb that was used in ancient Aruveydic medicine.
-It’s thought to boost brain function by increasing the number of neurotransmitters in the brain that contribute to thinking and learning.
+- Bacopa Monnieri, also known as brahmi, is an herb that was used in ancient Ayurvedic medicine.
+It boosts brain function by increasing the number of neurotransmitters in the brain that contribute to thinking and learning.

-These natural nootropics typically have weaker and slower acting effects than other types of nootropics.
-However, they are typically more affordable and have less side effects than some of the other synthetic nootropics.
+These natural nootropics typically have weaker and slower acting effects than synthetic ones.
+However, they are typically more affordable, plant-based, and have fewer side effects than some of the synthetic nootropics.

-Synthetic nootropics are often found in supplements that you can be purchased over the counter or as prescription medications.
-There are dozens of different types of over the counter nootropics.
-Some of the more common synthetic nootropic substances are nootropic, Phenotropil, Adrafinil, Phenibut, and Piracetam.
+Synthetic nootropics are often found in supplements that you can purchase over the counter or as prescription medications.
+There are dozens of different types of over the counter nootropics, such as Phenotropil, Adrafinil, Phenibut, and Piracetam.
 Prescription nootropics include Adderall, Ritalin, and Concerta.

 Do Nootropics Work?

-Research and Markets reports that the brain-boosting supplement industry is growing; in fact, it’s projected to be worth $11.6 billion by 2024.
-If you haven’t seen them already, you’ll likely see more nootropics on the market in the immediate future, and it’s important to determine whether they actually work before incorporating these “smart drugs” into your daily routine.
+Research and Markets reports that the brain-boosting supplement industry is growing; in fact, it’s projected to grow by $1.63 billion between 2020-2024.
+If you haven’t seen them already, you’ll likely see more nootropics on the market in the immediate future, and it’s important to determine whether they actually work and if they’re safe to take before incorporating these “smart drugs” into your daily routine.

-Despite these results, however, other studies report that nootropics may have little to no effect on cognitive function and may actually produce unwanted side effects.
+Despite the positive results related to nootropics, however, other studies report that they may have little to no effect on cognitive function and may actually produce unwanted side effects.
 A study by the National Institute of Health, for example, found that nootropics are related to obsessive compulsive disorder and addictive behaviors.
 In general, more research is needed to demonstrate their effectiveness and to understand exactly how nootropics interact with our bodies.

-Nootropics may be one way to enhance brain function but improving your overall health may be just as effective, or even more effective, as some of these substances.
+Nootropics may be one way to enhance brain function but improving your overall health may be just as effective — or even more effective.
 After all, if your body isn’t functioning at its best, your brain won’t either.

-Healthy fats and essential vitamins and minerals, for example, have been shown to support brain function and keep brain cells healthy.
-Try to include foods like fish, nuts, green leafy vegetables, and berries into your diet whenever possible.
+Healthy fats and essential vitamins and minerals, for example, support brain function and keep brain cells healthy.
+Try to include foods like fish, nuts, leafy green vegetables, and berries into your diet whenever possible.

-Physical activity has also been shown to enhance focus, mood, and concentration (not to mention the many other health benefits of exercise!).
+Physical activity can also enhance focus, mood, and concentration (not to mention the many other health benefits of exercise!).
 Try to incorporate physical activity into your daily routine, even if it’s a quick walk around the block or taking the stairs instead of the elevator.

 Finally, we all know that getting enough sleep is important, but many of us still neglect to do so.
 Unfortunately, not getting enough sleep can have drastic effects on our brain function.
 According to an article published by Harvard Medical School, failure to get enough sleep has been shown to decrease attention and concentration.
 Try to get at least eight hours of sleep a night for good brain health.

 Nootropics are substances that enhance brain function.
-Despite their popularity, research showing the effectiveness of these substances is limited and some may have harsh side effects.
-Improving overall health through diet, exercise, and sleep are great alternatives that have been shown to enhance brain function.
-If nootropics are something you are considering, be sure to consult a medical professional before taking them.
+Plant-based nootropics such as ginseng, L-Theanine, Rhodiola Rosea, and Bacopa Monnieri are popular for their brain-boosting effects and typically safer to use than synthetic nootropics.
+Despite their popularity, however, research showing the effectiveness of these substances is limited and some may have harsh side effects.
+Improving overall health through diet, exercise, and sleep are great alternatives that are proven to enhance brain function.
+If you’re considering nootropics, be sure to consult a medical professional before taking them.